onnx/onnx-mlir/docs/LoweringCode.md

         });
     });
 ```
+** Tiled loops zeroing 2D array. **

 In the code above, we first renamed the 2-dimensional loop iteration space defined by the `defineLoops` method as outer and inner loop defs, corresponding respectively to the first and second value in the value range named `loopDef`.
-Then we block each of the outer and inner loops, resulting in 4 loops, 2 going over the blocks of the outer/inner loop nd two going inside the blocks.
+Then we block each of the outer and inner loops, resulting in 4 loops, 2 going over the blocks of the outer/inner loop and two going inside the blocks.
 The `permute` method defines the desired order, namely the blocked loop first, and the loops for the elements inside the block second.

 All of the 4 loops could be now instantiated by a single `iterate` methods.
-We have chosen here to create the 2 sets of loop separately, as this pattern will be more likely so as to insert some additional code between the blocked loops and the loops iterating over the elements inside the blocks.
+We have chosen here to create the 2 sets of loop separately, as this pattern may be more prevalent in realistic code where we insert some additional code between the blocked loops and the loops iterating over the elements inside the blocks.

 The first `iterate` calls provide the original unoptimized loop defs, as these loops are key to provide the lower and upper bounds of the original loop iteration space.
 In other word, in this first `iterate` call, we inform the program that the original loops (defined by the value range returned by `defineLoops`) have lower bounds `{zero, zero}` and upper bounds `{ub0, ub1}`.
 This first `iterate` calls also indicates that we are interested issue loops for the 2 blocked loops, defined as `{outerLoopBlockDef[0], innerLoopBlockDef[0]}`.